flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210209-iranian-intelligence-minister-mahmoud-alavi-on-iran-potentially-developing-nuclear-weapons/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “If a cat is cornered, it may show a kind of behavior that a free cat would not.”
+    If a cat is cornered, it may show a kind of behavior that a free cat would not.

 ---
 In recent months Iran has moved towards developing nuclear weapons (for example, enriching uranium – a key component to building a nuclear weapon).